Mikal Bridges Player Props: Nets vs. Cavaliers

 Mikal Bridges Insights vs. the Cavaliers

-- Bridges' opponents, the Cavaliers, have one of the NBA's slowest tempos with 98.7 possessions per game, while his Nets average the fewest possessions per game with 99.1.

-- Defensively, the Cavaliers are No. 1 in the NBA, conceding 106.6 points per game.
+- The Cavaliers concede 106.6 points per contest, best in the NBA.

-- Giving up 40.8 rebounds per game, the Cavaliers are the second-ranked team in the NBA.
+- Giving up 40.9 rebounds per game, the Cavaliers are the second-ranked team in the league.

-- Giving up 23 assists per game, the Cavaliers are the best team in the league.
+- Giving up 23 assists per game, the Cavaliers are the best squad in the NBA.

-- The Cavaliers give up 11.4 made 3-pointers per contest, second-ranked in the NBA.
+- Looking at 3-pointers, the Cavaliers are second in the league, giving up 11.3 makes per game.

 Mikal Bridges vs. the Cavaliers